-Skype became popular for its high quality call function to both computers and landlines, and that is definitely what it still is best at.
-However, now Skype it also facilitates video conference calls and the leaving of (video) voicemails.
-In addition, skype replaced Windows Live (MSN) Messenger in 2013 and became since then also widely used for text conversations.
+Skype became popular for its high quality call function to both computers and landlines, and that is definitely what it's still best at.
+However, Skype now also facilitates video conference calls and the leaving of (video) voicemails.
+In addition, skype replaced Windows Live (MSN) Messenger in 2013 and became since then also widely used for chatting.
 Skype does facilitate group conversations and the sharing of digital files, but lacks a clear and easy archiving for these files.

 This free cross-platform (voice) messaging app was developed in Israel, but supports as much as 30 languages by now.
 Viber facilitates free texting, calling, photo messaging, and location sharing.
 One of the key factors that makes Viber so accessible is that it requires no registration, alias or invitation, and that it immediately synchronizes with your own contact list.

-Appear.in facilitates accessible video conversations with up to 8 people at once (up to 12 with premium).
-There is no need to register an account or to download any software (on your smartphone you will need the app, though), for Appear.in simply operates in your web browser.
+Appear.in facilitates accessible video conversations with up to 8 people at once (up to 12 with premium!).
+There is no need to register an account or to download any software, for Appear.in simply operates in your web browser (on your smartphone you will need the app, though).
 After creating a conversation room link, you simply share this for immediate access.
 In addition, Appear.in facilitates the sharing of screenshots and locking your conversation room so you can screen the guests knocking on your door before you allow them in.

 Thus, depending on your team’s purpose, the amount of people involved, and the preference of communication method, one of these apps will be your go-to platform.
 Each app in the list has a few features that it excels in and consequently does better, easier, or faster than others.
-If you think we missed an important collaboration tool, please share it with us!
+If you think we missed an important collaboration tool, we'd love to hear it from you!
 In the meantime, happy collaborating!